Revised Driver Fatigue Rules

 This approach provided one uniform method for calculating driving hours across the taxi and FHV sectors.
 TLC counted a pickup as one hour that would be tallied against the limit, regardless of the trip duration.

 Many stakeholders, including FHV bases, argued that it would be more accurate to use trip duration to calculate driving hours.
 TLC delayed implementation of the driver fatigue rules to explore this method for calculating driving hours as a means of establishing safe daily and weekly driving limits.
 In the fall of 2016, several FHV bases voluntarily produced trip records that included both pickup and drop-off times, allowing TLC to calculate trip durations.
 TLC then analyzed both FHV and taxi trip records and determined that a calculation based on trip duration provides a more accurate way to identify drivers at risk of fatigue.
-This method also makes it easier for drivers and bases to track driving hours, which will help them comply with the limits established in this proposed rule.
+This method also makes it easier for drivers and bases to track driving hours, which will help them comply with the limits established in this rule.

 Revised Fatigued Driving Rule

 The existing rule accounts for total driving time – transporting of passengers plus time cruising while not transporting passengers - in the calculation of the daily and weekly limits.
-Since the proposed rule does not include cruising time, the daily and weekly limits would be reduced in the new rule from 12 hours to 10 hours and from 72 hours to 60 hours, respectively, to ensure that total driving time remains within acceptable limits.
+Since this rule does not include cruising time, the daily and weekly limits would be reduced in the new rule from 12 hours to 10 hours and from 72 hours to 60 hours, respectively, to ensure that total driving time remains within acceptable limits.
 Even with these reduced daily and weekly limits, however, most drivers would not need to modify their driving hours in order to comply.

-The proposed rule would reduce the safety risks of fatigued driving by:
+This rule would reduce the safety risks of fatigued driving by:

 Prohibiting a driver of a taxi or for-hire vehicle from transporting passengers for hire for more than 10 hours in any 24-hour period;